technancy/starter-kit/README.md

-I'm pushing this to test Jenkins builds.
+TEESTI'm pushing this to test Jenkins builds.
 Testings more More test